 This is a blog about Connecting people to the natural world through creative writing and art.
-There are two ways to get involved:
+Here’s how to get involved:

 Questions and Answers:

 Q. Who is this blog for?

 A. Everyone!
 It was initially created for the St Nicks Creative Writing class in York, instead of the regular class which happens on site, as part of the response to COVID.
 However the blog was made public for anyone to enjoy with the aim of connecting people and places through a love of nature.